bekirahmetli/Ezan-Vakti---Gizlilik-Politikas-/gizlilik-politikasi-2025.md

 If you have any questions, suggestions, or privacy concerns, please contact us at bekiirahmetli@gmail.com.

 ## 9. Compliance with Google Play Policies
 The app fully complies with the Google Play Developer Policies.
 Permissions are only requested to provide core functionality as required by policy.

-The app fully complies with the Google Play Developer Policies.
-Permissions are only requested to provide core functionality as required by policy.